 - Family history of endometriosis

 What are the signs and symptoms of endometriosis?

-- Abdominal pain before or during your period
+- Abdominal pain or nausea and vomiting before or during your period

 - Painful periods

 - Heavy periods, or vaginal bleeding at times other than during your monthly period